 Respect goes both ways.
 So if you leave room for argument, you are indirectly validating other people’s opinions.

-Final Thoughts on Ways to Build the Independent Thinking Skill
+Final Thoughts on Independent Thinking

 At first glance, many contrarian and independent thinkers can often be confused as one in the same.